Obvious/Help Center

 Obvious spawns sub-threads when your request breaks into independent pieces that run better in parallel.
 Common triggers:

-• Multiple distinct subjects: "Research these five competitors" — each competitor gets its own thread
+• Multiple distinct subjects: "Research these five competitors" gives each competitor its own thread.

-• Independent sections: "Write the executive summary, methodology, and findings" — each section is drafted in parallel
+• Independent sections: "Write the executive summary, methodology, and findings" drafts each section in parallel.

-• Context-heavy investigation: Exploring a large codebase or crawling documentation — this runs in a sub-thread to keep the main conversation focused
+• Context-heavy investigation: Exploring a large codebase or crawling documentation runs in a sub-thread to keep the main conversation focused.

-You don't need to prompt for sub-agents explicitly.
+You do not need to prompt for sub-agents explicitly.
 If a task benefits from parallel execution, Obvious handles the split.
 If you want it to stay in a single thread, say so at the start:

 Do this in one thread — no sub-agents